matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

 7. Your transfer is complete!
-The transaction has been initiated and, depending on zkSync network usage, will be verified in the next 30 minutes to 7 hours.
+The transaction has been initiated and the funds are ready for immediate use.
-- *When network activity increases, blocks fill up faster, and withdrawal times decrease.*

 **Pending**            |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and is ready for immediate use. | Two green check marks signal the proof has been produced and submitted to the smart contract on Layer 1.
+A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction. | Two green check marks signal the proof has been produced and submitted to the smart contract on L1.
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/S10.png" width="395">  |  <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/S11.png" width="400">
 </br>